alma4rebi/swift-programming-language/book/Enumerations.md

 Each enumeration definition defines a brand new type.
-Like other types in Swift, their names (such as `CompassPoint`{.code-voice} and `Planet`{.code-voice}) should start with a capital letter.
+Like other types in Swift, their names (such as `CompassPoint` and `Planet`) should start with a capital letter.
 Give enumeration types singular rather than plural names, so that they read as self-evident: